Last Updated: by:

 The Nostalgia Retro 12-Cup Programmable Coffee Maker has a great retro look that many people will love.
 If you have a themed kitchen, or just want to add a splash of flair, this one fits the look.
 It also has an advantage over many budget coffee makers in that it’s programmable.
 If you want to wake up to a steaming hot cup of coffee, you’ll love what this model can do for you.
 It also has brew pause, so you can make a lot of coffee, but pour yourself a cup when you’re ready to have one without worrying about spilling coffee.

-However, this coffee maker has a number of serious problems hiding beneath its colorful exterior.
+However, this coffee maker has several serious problems hiding beneath its colorful exterior.
 The carafe drips, which isn’t enough on its own to sink this model.
 But this machine doesn’t have great durability, and the programmability and the brew-pause features both tend to give out over time.
 The company’s customer service is very hard to reach, so it’s difficult to get your issues resolved.
 Most people won’t get good use out of this one, and the price isn’t very low, so it has very poor overall value.

 The most important decision to make when shopping for a budget coffee maker is whether you need a single-serve or a bulk coffee machine.
 Single-serve machines make just one cup of coffee at a time, so if you mostly need a single cup at a time, they’re the way to go.

 If you’re planning to make multiple cups to drink throughout the day or need to prepare coffee for many people at once, you’ll need a bulk coffee machine that makes and stores coffee in a carafe.
 If you can’t decide which type is better for you, we have good news.
 There are combination models that do both kinds of brewing, and we’ve found one that can be had at budget prices.